asmshkhaws/Nashville_Housing_SQL/SQL_QUERIES.md

 --------------------------------------------------------------------------------------------------------------------------
 # Change Y and N to Yes and No in "Sold as Vacant" field

 * The CASE expression goes through conditions and returns a value when the first condition is met (like an if-then-else statement).
+* Using Distinct query fetch number of 'Y', 'N' values in SoldAsVacant column
 ```
 Select Distinct(SoldAsVacant), Count(SoldAsVacant)
 From [PortfolioProject].[dbo].[Nashville]
 Group by SoldAsVacant
 Order by 2
 ```
+* Using CASE statement replace Y,N with Yes , No.
 ```
 Select SoldAsVacant,
 	Case